Who are the Staff who are working at the Camps?

 If parents arrive during this time, it delays us in getting the remaining campers ready for their parents to pick them up.

 In order to limit the number of people within the facility, we request that families only use our drive-through times and are discouraged from parking and walking in to camp at off-times.
 If you must drop off or pick your child outside of the drive-through times, parents will need to park and walk their child to camp.
-Due to Covid-19 safety measures, please wait just outside the camp boundaries (coned area) for staff to sign your child in or out.
+Once at your child camp location, please check in with Site director to sign your child in or out.
 Only campers and staff are permitted within camp boundaries.

 Can my 6 and 8 year old children be in the same group at camp?